guhandelta/next13-tailwind-portfolio/README.md

 # Portfolio Website Developed using NextJS 13.4<br />

-  ## With styling and component load animations using TailwindCSS and Framer Motion
+  ## With styling and UI animations using TailwindCSS and Framer Motion